forderud/QtNativeWindow/README.md

 ### Qt OLE control transparency problem

+[QTBUG-132671](https://bugreports.qt.io/browse/QTBUG-132671): How to create a semi-transparent ActiveQt window?

 [QAxWidget](https://doc.qt.io/qt-6/qaxwidget.html) doesn't seem to handle OLE controls with transparent background properly.
 This leads to drawing artifacts where the background is not cleared.

-This problem have not yet been submitted to the Qt company.

 ## Prerequisites
 * [Visual Studio 2022](https://visualstudio.microsoft.com/)